philculling/Planner-App/README.md

 # Planner-App
 Week 7 Challenge

-Your notes have kind of switched to being in the script from here.
-Work through them slowly.

-As time allows:
-Further styling of the diary entry table.
-Can it look nicer with borders, etc.?
-If you've set up the data attributes correctly, you can target them in the CSS.

-Update the text boxes to be something sensible before handing in.

-Add some sort of hover effect on the save area so that it will be clearer for the user when they have saved.

-REAL README STARTS HERE:

 Further practice with JavaScript
 ## Description
 I wanted to create a daily planner that could be used for managing time effectively.